JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 #>   There is already an input handler for type: ml5.class
 ```

-Packages can run functions when they are loaded or attached an `.onLoad` function which is called when the library is loaded in the global environment.
-The difference between loading and attaching a package can be subtle, in this case, it’s probably best to run the function when the package is loaded using .onLoad which the R Packages book describes as:
+Packages can run functions when they are loaded or attached to an `.onLoad` function, which is called when the library is loaded in the global environment.
+The difference between loading and attaching a package can be subtle.
+In this case, it’s probably best to run the function when the package is loaded using `.onLoad` which the R Packages book describes as:

-> Loading will load code, data and any DLLs; register S3 and S4 methods; and run the .onLoad() function.
-After loading, the package is available in memory, but because it’s not in the search path, you won’t be able to access its components without using 	::.
-Confusingly, :: will also load a package automatically if it isn’t already loaded.
-It’s rare to load a package explicitly, but you can do so with requireNamespace() or loadNamespace().
+> Loading will load code, data, and any DLLs; register S3 and S4 methods; and run the `.onLoad()` function.
+After loading, the package is available in memory, but because it’s not in the search path, you won’t be able to access its components without using `::`.
+Confusingly, `::` will also load a package automatically if it isn’t already loaded.
+It’s rare to load a package explicitly, but you can do so with `requireNamespace()` or `loadNamespace()`.

 — [R Packages Book](https://r-pkgs.org/)